hectorartoken/Big-Data-Hector/designingdata-intensiveapplications.md

 Data flow is how data flows through your system.
 It involves thinking about data usage patterns, application boundaries, and similar such things.

+# CHAPTER 5

+## Replication

+1. What is refered as a shared-memory architecture?

+Join many CPUs, RAM chips and disks together under one operating system, and a fast interconnect that allows any CPU to access any part of memory or disk.

+2. What is the shared-nothing architectures approach?

+In this approach, each machine or virtual machine running the database software is called a node.
+Each node uses uses its CPUs, RAM and disks independently.
+Any coordination between nodes is done at the software level, using a conventional network.
+No special hardware is required by a shared-nothing system and it can potentially distribute data across multiple geographic regions, and thus reduce latency for users and potentially be able to survive the loss of an entire datacenter.

+3. What does guarantee read-your-writes-consistency?

+It guarantee that if the user reload the page, they will always seen any updates they submmited themselves but not promises about the other users.

+4. Why is better to used Multi-leader configurations than single-leader?

+* Performance: Every write can be processed in the local datacenter and is replicated asynchronously to other datacenters.

+* Tolerance of datacenter outages: It allows each datacenter can continue operating idenpendently of the others.

+* Tolerance of networks problems: It uses asynchronous replication can usually tolerate newtwork problems.

+5. What happens in reality when you implement synchronous replication?

+In practice, if you enable synchronous replication on a database, it usually means that one of the followers is synchronous, and the others are asynchronous.
+If the synchronous follower becomes unavailable or slow, one of the asynchronous followers is made synchronous.
+This configuration is sometimes also called semi-synchronous

+6. How do we differentiate synchronous replication from the asynchronous?

+For example, when replication is synchronous, the leader waits until followers have confirmed that they received the write before reporting success to the user.
+When the leader sends the message, but doesn’t wait for a response from the follower is asynchronous replication.

+7. How do you achieve high availability with leader-based replication?

+* Follower failure: Catch-up recovery: On its local disk, each follower keeps a log of the data changes it has received from the leader.
+If a follower crashes and is restarted, or if the network between the leader and the follower is temporarily interrupted, the follower can recover quite easily: from its log, it knows the last transaction that was processed before the fault occurred.

+* Leader failure: Failover, one of the followers needs to be promoted to be the new leader, clients need to be reconfigured to send their writes to the new leader, and the other followers need to start consuming data changes from the new leader.

+8. What is and in what case would you want to provide cross-device read-after-write consistency?

+If the user enters some information on one device and then views it on another device, they should see the information they just entered
+When the same user is accessing your service from multiple devices, for example a desktop web browser and a mobile app.

+9. What is a sloppy quorum?

+In a large cluster (with significantly more than n nodes) it’s likely that the client can connect to some database nodes during the network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.

+10. What is Trigger-based replication?

+To implement trigger-based replication, use event triggers stored in the database.
+When an event to be replicated occurs (that is, a record is created, modified, or deleted) the database uses the event to record the change in a replication change log.
+ABL (Advanced Business Language) provides full support for trigger-based replication.

+# CHAPTER 6

+## Partitioning

+1.